mr-hespicable/sketchOS/devlog/devlog.md

 in each match statement, i'll set a variable declaring the end limit and the beginning limit. this is mostly for cleanliness and readability.

+2023-12-15
+01:41
+man... i realized all the problems i washaving with the display were bc i accidentally made the buffer start pointer `0xb8001` instead of `0xb8000` hahaha im very sad but at least its all really pretty now <3